 - Flash Multimedia Design—Michigan Tech Summer Youth Pograms

 - Graphic Design (asst.)—Michigan Tech Summer Youth Pograms

 - RWS 096—Developmental Writing

 - ENG 220—Introduction to Literature

-As a designer, I work hard to provide clients with a tailored solution, balancing the client's objectives with their users' needs and expectations.
-I practice web standards-compliant, user-centered, iterative design, marrying a keen aesthetic sensibility with the conviction that strong information architecture is at the core of exceptional site design.
+As a designer, I work hard to provide clients with a tailored solution, balancing their goals and objectives against their users' needs and expectations.
+I practice web standards-compliant, user-centered, iterative design, marrying a keen aesthetic sensibility with the conviction that strong information architecture is at the core of exceptional user experience.